stellar-deprecated/docs/guides/concepts/fees.md

 ([# of operations] * [base fee])
 ```

-For example, a transaction that allows trust on an account’s trustline and sends a payment to it (2 operations) would have a fee of 200 stroops, or `2 × base fee`.
+For example, a transaction that allows trust on an account’s trustline and sends a payment to it (2 operations) would have a fee of 200 stroops, or $$2 * base fee$$.

 The fee is deducted from the transaction’s [source account](./transactions.md#source-account), regardless of what accounts are involved in each operation.